-Panama is home to several different climates packed inside of a relatively small country, Your Panama packing list should include both light and breezy items for the islands and the city, and warmer items if you plan to stop in the mountains or cloud forest.
+Panama is home to several different climates packed inside of a relatively small country, Your Panama packing list should include both light and breezy items for the islands and city, as well as warmer items if you plan to stop in the mountains or cloud forest.

 - Two “beachy” tank tops – two tank tops that you don’t mind getting sandy, sweaty, and salty.
-These are for beach and workouts, if that fits into your plans.
+These are for the beach and for workouts, if that fits into your plans.
 Here is a great basic tank and a comfortable flowy tank that I recommend.

 - Two “nicer” tops – I packed one “nicer” tank and one “nicer” top.
-My exact tops aren’t available online, it seems.
-But here is a casual-ish leopard shirt similar to mine and a nicer lace v-neck tank option that is so cute.
+My exact tops aren’t available online anymore.
+But here is a cute leopard shirt similar to mine and a nicer lace v-neck tank option that is so cute.

 - One to Two T-shirts – I always recommend having at least one short sleeve shirt on hand, even in the hottest environments.
 Your shoulders will thank you if they start to turn pink (or red!) from the sun.
-Here is a cute knotted option that is one level up from a basic t-shirt and long enough to throw on as a beach coverup if you wish.
+Here is a cute knotted option that is cuter than a basic t-shirt and long enough to throw on as a beach coverup if you wish.